rkumar-1/pixel-Da/README.md

 Intro

-When C++11 standard introduced 'thread' as an abstraction in C++ for the first time, many knew this support was long due.
+When C++11 standard introduced 'thread' as an abstraction in C++ for the first time and many knew this support was long due.
 The good news is the language's support for thread abstractions continues to evolve.

 In C++17 standard, users can set 'parallel stl' as an execution policy to algorithms where it applies.
 With C++20 standard the evolution continues.
 C++20 allows composition of asynchronous tasks into a 'Work flow'.